cv47522/vanillajs-home-automation-ui/README.md

 First, I categorized the number of UI components that needed to be implemented along with their events.
 Some UI components, such as the user card, are conveniently packaged as an encapsulated module, while others like switches, color picker wheel, and the room images are easier to manipulate their interaction within the same script.

-Second, instead of only allowing users to choose a small number of color swatches, assigning any color as their choice would be more user-friendly and straightforward.
-Therefore, a color pick wheel would suit users to control the light temperature, just like painting with a graphics editor.
+Second, instead of only allowing users to choose a small number of color swatches, choosing any color they want would be more user-friendly and straightforward.
+Therefore, a color picker wheel would suit users to control the light temperature, just like painting with a graphics editor.

 Next, to simulate the final result of home automation, I composited a real-world room image with a curtain image in Adobe Photoshop.
-I created a black translucent SVG mask so that the color picker wheel can manipulate the mask hue by changing the value of its CSS `filter` attribute.
+After that, I created a black translucent SVG mask so that the color picker wheel could manipulate the mask hue by changing the value of its CSS `filter` attribute.

 Finally, I arranged the UI components with [Bootstrap](https://getbootstrap.com/) and hosted the static website on [Netlify](https://www.netlify.com/).